Everything we know about Britney Spears and Sam Asghari divorce

 “One year married to the woman of my dreams,” Asghari wrote at the time.
 “Happy one year to me and my better half.”

+Now, Asghari has issued his first public comment on the split in a post shared to his Instagram Story.
+On Thursday (17 August), the model and fitness instructor said he and Spears will “hold onto the love and respect” they have for each other.
+“After six years of love and commitment to each other my wife and I have decided to end our journey together,” he wrote.
+“We will hold onto the love and respect we have for each and I wish her the best always.”

+He acknowledged that asking for privacy “seems ridiculous” but asked that both the media and the public be “kind and thoughtful” throughout their split.
+“S*** happens.
+Asking for privacy seems ridiculous so I will just ask for everyone including media to be kind and thoughtful,” Asghari said.

-Neither Britney Spears nor Sam Asghari have commented publicly on the split.
-The Independent has contacted their representatives for comment.
+The Independent has contacted representatives for Britney Spears for comment.

 Join our commenting forum